isomerpages/nparks-railcorridor/_our-rail-corridor/Visit Rail Corridor.md

 ·        Please visit our [NOTICEBOARD](https://www.nparks.gov.sg/noticeboard) for the latest updates and advisories pertaining to COVID-19.

-#### **Maps**
+#### **Getting There**

-Please view the maps below to plan your journey.
-Please [visit this page](https://nparks-test1-staging.netlify.app/enhancement-plans/overview) for more information about the enhancement plans and closed stretches along Rail Corridor.
-Do remember the simple tips to make park visits pleasant for everyone.
+There are many access points into the Rail Corridor.
+Please refer to the maps below to plan your visit to the Rail Corridor.

 **Rail Corridor (Central) Access Points**
 ![rc central](/images/RC%20Central/RC%20Central%20jpg.jpg)